fastrgv/AdaGate/README.md

 **ver 5.7 -- 26mar16**

 * Updated SFML audio to version 2.3.2, but this completely changed the compilation system on OS-X because it is near impossible to statically link SFML any more.
-A standalone installation of AdaGate was still possible, however, using local Frameworks.
+A standalone OS-X installation of AdaGate was still possible, however, using local Frameworks.
 One new advantage is that OGG format sound files can be used.
 These are smaller and non-proprietary.

 **ver 5.6 -- 22mar16 (last delivery with SFML v2.1)**